imagej/imagej.github.io/_pages/plugins/bigwarp.md

 | Similarity        | Linear transform with translation, rotation, and one scale parameter (7 degrees of freedom)                       |
 | Rotation          | Linear transform with translation, and rotation (6 degrees of freedom)                                            |
 | Translation       | Translation only (3 degrees of freedom)                                                                           |

+#### Masked transformations

+It is sometimes useful to limit the transformation to a certain area, for example, when fine-tuning another transformation.
+Options for masked transformations can be found in the BigWarp options dialog {% include bc path="Settings | BigWarp Options" %} or shortcut {% include key key='U' %}. (*Available in version 9.0.0 or later*)

+Turn on a transformation mask by setting the "Mask interpolation option to one of `LINEAR`, `ROTATION`, or `SIMILARITY`.

+{% include img name="spirals" src="/media/plugins/bigwarp/bigwarp-mask-1.png" width="500px" %} {% include img name="spirals" src="/media/plugins/bigwarp/bigwarp-mask-2.png" width="500px" %}

+##### Details

+* **Mask interpolation**
+    * NONE : no masking
+    * LINEAR : mask with "linear" interpolation
+    * ROTATION : mask "rotation" interpolation
+    * SIMILARITY : mask "similarity" interpolation

+We generally recommend the `SIMILARITY` option when using a transform mask, though all options should give similar results in most cases.

+* **Mask falloff**: The shape of the falloff curve of the spherical mask from the center (where it equals one) to the outside where it equals zero.
+Not relevant for imported masks.
+    * COSINE
+    * GAUSSIAN
+    * LINEAR

+* **Auto-estimate mask**: The size and position of the spherical mask will be automatically estimated as the smallest sphere that contains the clicked landmarks.
+Any manual edtis to the mask will turn this option off.
+Not relevant for imported masks.

+* **Show mask overlay**: Overlays two circles on the fixed image window indicating mask size and position.
+Transformations are fully applied inside the inner circle, the transform is partly applied in between the two circles, and not at all applied outside the outer circle.
+Not relevant for imported masks.

+It is also possible to import a mask from a file with {% include bc path="File | Import Mask" %}, or remove an imported mask with {% include bc path="File | Remove Mask" %}.
+Masks should take values between zero and one, where a value of one indicates the transform will be fully applied, a value of zero indicates the transform will not be applied, and partially applied for values in between.
+For masks with an intensity range that is not $$[0,1]$$, use the *Imported mask intensity range* (see below) to map its intensities as desired.

+* **Imported mask intensity range**: Linearly map the intensity of an imported mask to $$[0,1]$$.
+The left (right) intensity will be mapped to zero (one).
+The Only relevant for imported masks.

 ### Navigation and Visualization